×

 Are healthcare and health insurance expensive in Uruguay?

 "Healthcare in Uruguay is generally considered to be of good quality and is relatively affordable.
 The government provides universal health coverage for all citizens, and private health insurance is also available.
 Private health insurance is more expensive than public health insurance, but it does provide more comprehensive coverage.
-In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," commented a person living in Uruguay.
+In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," said one member in Uruguay.

 What are emergency services like in Uruguay?